kumbulanit/t-sql/tech company/untitled/Module 15 - Executing Stored Procedures/Lesson3_Creating_Simple_Stored_Procedures.md

     SET XACT_ABORT ON;

     -- Validate employee exists and is active
-    IF NOT EXISTS (SELECT 1 FROM Employees WHERE EmployeeID = @EmployeeID AND IsActive = 1) BEGIN
+    IF NOT EXISTS (SELECT 1 FROM Employees e WHERE e.EmployeeID = @e.EmployeeID AND IsActive = 1)
+    BEGIN
-        RAISERROR('Employee ID %d does not exist or is inactive.', 16, 1, @EmployeeID);
+        RAISERROR('Employee ID %d does not exist or is inactive.', 16, 1, @e.EmployeeID);
         RETURN -1;
     END